 UNICEF first piloted the Child Friendly Cities Initiative in Ukraine in 2009-2010.
 In 2017, the Government of Ukraine requested that UNICEF re-establish the initiative, noting its importance in the context of decentralization reform that is being undertaken in the country.
-UNICEF Ukraine has included the initiative as one of its priority programmes set to launch in 2018.
+Since 2018, UNICEF Ukraine has included the initiative as one of its priority programmes.

 The Child Friendly Cities Initiative in Ukraine has six characteristics: